xyz2tex/dot2tex/doc/module_guide.rst

 The function returns the resulting LaTeX code as a string.

-The supported options are the same as the command line options_ (long version).
+The supported options are the same as the :ref:`command line options <command-line-options>` (long version).
 Here are a few examples:

 .. sourcecode:: python